Jump to navigation

 - With a strong outline to begin with, you can embellish each point and create a logical order for each explanation.

 - If you had to tell a colleague what made your project unique and interesting, what would you say 1st?
 Highlight those salient points in your opening statements.

 - Wherever possible, describe your role and what you did that was unusual, difficult, or above and beyond your expected duties in order to sole a problem or achieve client satisfaction.

 - Submissions come alive in the details.
 Be sure to communicate heights, widths, distances, sizes, shapes, materials used, etc. to give the judges a true image of the project.

 - The judging panel consists of industry professionals who are unaffiliated with the applicants

 - There are 3 steps in the judging process:

 - Judges will familiarize themselves with the electronic submissions.
 Each project is evaluated by each judge individually.

-- The judges meet to discuss the projects together.
-The evaluations are compared and a short list of finalists will be chosen in each category unless judges feel there is a clear winner based on the submission alone.
+- The evaluations are compared and a short list of finalists will be chosen in each category if there is not a clear winner based on the submission alone.